Lucarda/pd-fluidsynth-bak/README.md

 The Purr Data port to Pd's API is found at: https://git.purrdata.net/jwilkes/purr-data/-/tree/master/externals/fluid~

-This project code resides on: https://github.com/porres/pd-fluid~
+This project's code resides at: https://github.com/porres/pd-fluid~

 --------------------------------------------------------------------------

 ### Credits :

-Thanks to the authors of fluidsynth (https://github.com/FluidSynth/fluidsynth/blob/master/AUTHORS) and to Larry Troxler, author of the older [iiwu~] external in which fluid~ was based on.
+Thanks to the authors of fluidsynth (https://github.com/FluidSynth/fluidsynth/blob/master/AUTHORS) and to Larry Troxler, author of the older [iiwu~] external in which fluid~ was based on. thanks to IOhannes for the magical script that copies the dynamic libraries into the external folder and links them correctly.
+Thanks t Lucas Cordiviola for helping on how to build for windows.

 - Original version by Frank Barknecht [2003]
 - Ported from Flext/C++ to plain C/pdlibbuilder by Jonathan Wilkes for Purr Data [2016]